Who Do We Serve?

 - Rialto-Colton Basin

-The District receives approximately 13% of our total water supply from Lytle Creek in the San Bernardino Mountains, and is treated through our Oliver P. Roemer Water Filtration Facility.
-The water goes through several treatment processes and disinfection prior to delivery.
+18% - The District obtains a portion of its surface water from Lytle Creek in the San Bernardino Mountains.
+This water is treated through the District’s Oliver P. Roemer Water Filtration Facility.

-The District also purchases approximately 17% of our total water supply from the State Water Project through San Bernardino Valley Municipal Water District.
-Also treated through our Oliver P. Roemer Water Filtration Facility.
+14% - The District also purchases surface water from the State Water Project through San Bernardino Valley Municipal Water District.
+This water is also treated through the District’s Oliver P. Roemer Water Filtration Facility.

 How Often Is Our Water Tested?

-Our water quality staff collects samples on a weekly, monthly, quarterly, annual and triennial basis using EPA and State Water Resources Control Board – Division of Drinking Water (DDW) regulations.
-We test for over 80 contaminants to ensure strict standards of water quality.
+Our water quality staff collects water quality samples on a weekly, monthly, quarterly, annual and triennial basis complying with the regulatory limits set by United States Environmental Protection Agency (EPA) and California Water Resources Control Board – Division of Drinking Water (DDW).
+We test for over 150 regulated and unregulated contaminants to ensure strict standards of water quality.

 How Safe Is Our Water?

 West Valley Water District vigilantly safeguards its water supplies.
 Our water meets all Federal and State Regulations.
-We are proud that the District always meets, and exceeds, these standards.
+We are proud that the District not only meets but exceeds these standards.

 What Is The District Doing To Protect Our Water?